In year applications

 This policy will be used during 2023/2024 for allocating places in the main admission round for entry to Year R in September 2024.
 It will also apply to in-year admissions during 2024/25.

 The Governing Body of Warren Park Primary School is the admission authority for the school.
-The admission arrangements are determined by the Governing Body.
-Hampshire County Council, as the Local Authority for the area, will manage the process on behalf of the school according to the coordinated admissions scheme which is published on the Hampshire County Council website (www.hants.gov.uk/admissions).
+The admission arrangements are determined by the Governing Body, after statutory consultations.

 Published Admission Number (PAN)

-The published admission number (PAN) for Warren Park Primary School is 60.
-The school will admit this number if there are sufficient applications.
-Where fewer applications than the published admission number are received, places will be offered to all those who have applied.
+The published admission number (PAN) for entry to Year R is 60.
+The school will admit this number of children if there are sufficient applications.
+Where there are fewer applications than the published admission number, places will be offered to all applicants.

-The Governing Body will consider first all those applications received by the published deadline of midnight on Tuesday 15 January 2019.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2019.
+The Governing Body will consider first all those applications received by the published deadline of midnight on 15 January 2024.
+Notifications to parents offering a primary school place will be sent by the County Council on 16 April 2024.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

 Pupils with an Education, Health and Care Plan